egradman/backbone-drag-drop/README.md

 When a draggable is dragged (to/from) a collection-backed droppable, ("add"/"remove") is triggered on the draggable view.

+When a draggable is successfully dragged, both the model and the view are triggered "drag"

 This uses https://github.com/mikeplate/jquery-drag-drop-plugin and backbone